-§48.25 a.
+§52.25 a.
 Definition of Conviction

 In many cases, a person must be convicted of an offense to suffer immigration penalties.
 Under the Immigration and Nationality Act (INA), a conviction occurs when there is a formal judgment of guilt or when an alien has been found or has pleaded guilty or no contest and some form of punishment or restraint has been imposed, even though adjudication has been withheld.
-8 USC \$1101(a)(48)(A).
-See Brady, California Criminal Law and Immigration; \$2.1 (2002).
+8 USC §1101(a)(48)(A).
+See Brady et al., California Criminal Law and Immigration, §2.1 (2004).
 Some dispositions do not constitute convictions for immigration purposes and thereby avoid adverse immigration consequences that flow from convictions.

-Juvenile dispositions, convictions on direct appeal, and dispositions with no guilty or no contest plea do not constitute convictions for immigration purposes.
-See §§48.27-48.29.
+Juvenile dispositions, convictions on direct appeal, and dispositions with a not guilty or no contest plea do not constitute convictions for immigration purposes.
+See §\$52.27-52.29.
+A conviction of an offense, such as an infraction (see Pen C §19.6), so minor that no custody may be imposed and there is no right to a jury trial, is not considered a conviction for immigration purposes.
+See Matter of Eslamizar (BIA 2004) 23 I &N Dec 684 (en banc).

 ▶ Note: Some activities have adverse immigration consequences whether or not a conviction occurs, particularly prostitution, alien smuggling, using false documents (under state or federal law), and drug addiction, abuse, or trafficking.
-See §48.50.
-Avoiding or eliminating a conviction may not avert those consequences that do not require a conviction.
+See §52.50.
+Avoiding or eliminating a conviction may not avert consequences that do not require a conviction.